 - At the end of each half term we will celebrate these achievements in assemblies, during which faculty achievement badges will be awarded to students in all year groups.

 In order to provide for movement time, warning bells sound 5 minutes before each lesson starts.

 If a student is late to a lesson, they will be expected to make up the missed time.
 If a student is late more than once in a day, they will be set a 30 minute pastoral detention after school.

 If a student is late to school they will have a 30 minute pastoral detention after school that day – this will instead be a one-hour extended pastoral detention if they have already been late to school that week

 At Fullhurst, our aim is to ensure students learn successfully in a safe environment.
 If this is affected then staff follow this protocol:

 Further detail can be found in the Fullhurst Behaviour Management Policy.
 Should you have any queries or concerns regarding behaviour, please speak to the relevant Head of Year.

-- Homework will vary and will include revision, reading, research and practical exercises.
+Homework at KS4 will vary and will include revision, reading, research and practical exercises.